-Action # t Title Description Total Funds Contributing 3.1 Parent and Educational Partner Communication The LEA will provide school communications, regarding independent study and in-person learning, and extended learning opportunities, to parents of general and Special Education students in the home language; provide bilingual services for parent meetings, including IEPs. \$58,678.00 No 3.2 Parent and Educational Partner Outreach The LEA will increase efforts to obtain contact information in parent and intake meetings at Worsley and during orientation meetings at VHEA.
+Action # Title Description Total Funds Contributing 3.1 Parent and Educational Partner Communication The LEA will provide school communications, regarding independent study and in-person learning, and extended learning opportunities, to parents of general and Special Education students in the home language; provide bilingual services for parent meetings, including IEPs. \$58,678.00 No 3.2 Parent and Educational Partner Outreach The LEA will increase efforts to obtain contact information in parent and intake meetings at Worsley and during orientation meetings at VHEA.
 For parents without contact information, letters will be sent to addresses, and home visits may occur.
-To address parent engagement and participation, the LEA will continue to provide classes designed to equip parents to support their children toward academic success on topics identified by parents as vital to them.
-As a County Office of Education, FCSS provides services to students from across Fresno County, many of whom live far from school sites.
+To address parent engagement and participation, the LEA will continue to provide classes designed to equip parents to support their children toward academic success on topics identified by parents as vital to them. \$20,000.00 No As a County Office of Education, FCSS provides services to students from across Fresno County, many of whom live far from school sites.
 A review of LEA experience and educational partner feedback by parents and the PAC reveals the need to continue maintaining the rates of parental participation and involvement in programs and school decision-making for low-income students.
 In addition, the district needs to maintain frequent, ongoing, effective communication with its parents to inform them of participation and involvement activities.
 Outreach classes and meetings will provide parents with meaningful opportunities designed to meet the needs of low-income students and their families.
 Topics include school involvement and engagement.
-The classes \$20,000.00 No also identify community resources, make decisions about school programs, and teach parents how to engage with their children academically and socially, increasing the parent/guardian involvement rate for the low- income student population.
+The classes also identify community resources, make decisions about school programs, and teach parents how to engage with their children academically and socially, increasing the parent/guardian involvement rate for the low-income student population.
+This action is designed to meet the needs most associated with low-income students and their families.
+However, because we expect all students in the geographically diverse county will benefit from parent classes, this action will be implemented LEA-wide.